Siemens Avenio: Munich

-On 28 September 2012, Münchner Verkehrsgesellschaft (MVG) of Munich, Germany, announced an order of 8 Avenio trams for that city's tramway system.
+On 28 September 2012, Münchner Verkehrsgesellschaft (MVG) of Munich, Germany, announced an order of 8 Avenio trams for the city's tramway system.
 They are 36 m long, 2.3 m wide and have 4 modules.
 The contract was worth approx. 29 million Euros and it is understood that this allows six units to be built ahead of the Den Haag trams.
-Due to bad management and ongoing problems with the Stadler Variobahns the Avenios were necessary to deliver the advertised service improvements in the new timetable effective December 2013.
+Due to bad management and ongoing problems with the Stadler Variobahns, the Avenios were necessary to deliver the advertised service improvements in the new timetable effective December 2013.
 They were supposed to be fully operational in little more than a year, however the first entered service on 17 September 2014 on Route 19.
+22 additional Avenios were ordered in September 2015, followed by another order for 73 more in July 2019.